redmedical/hvstr/docs/guide/array.md

 ```

 ## Recurring elements on several levels
-HVSTR supports multiple layers of recurring elements.
+hvstr supports multiple layers of recurring elements.
 For example, a table has it's rows as a level of recurring elements and it's columns.
 In this case, you have to tag each layer of recurring elements as an array-like.
 For each layer child element get functions will get a new parameter, to select the index of the recurring element.

 ```html
 <table>